shvenkat/zsh-theme-dexter/README.md

 ## Customization

-To facilitate integration with terminal color schemes, the color of certain elements can be customized using the following variables.
+The color of certain elements can be customized using the following variables.
 The default colors shown below are intended for use with the solarized dark palette.
 To override these, specify any valid terminal/ANSI color escape sequences.

     DEXTER_SEPARATOR_COLOR    dark gray    $fg[black]
     DEXTER_VENV_COLOR         yellow       $fg[yellow]